 As mentioned above, the exact dollar figure may be difficult to figure when determining the return on investment for a stretch wrap machine purchase.
 Below are some questions we suggest our customers consider before making a purchase.

 How many pallet loads are being wrapped with stretch film per day, week, month, etc.?

-Determining the amount of pallet loads going out can be a quick indicator of whether or not to invest in a stretch wrap machine.
-Companies only wrapping a couple pallets per week may want to consider staying with hand stretch film or purchasing a used machine.
+Determining the number of pallet loads going out can be a quick indicator of whether or not to invest in a stretch wrap machine.
+Companies only wrapping a couple of pallets per week may want to consider staying with hand stretch film or purchasing a used machine.

 Determine monthly or annual film costs and figuring a 10% up to a 30% reduction in cost by switching to a stretch wrap machine is a safe figure to use.
 This is often one of the most tangible ways to determine ROI on the cost of a machine.